bilal-fazlani/commanddotnet/docs/Arguments/arguments.md

     * The default is _Implicit_ and can be changed with `#!c# AppSettings.BooleanMode = BooleanMode.Explicit`
     * _Implicit_ boolean options are also called __Flags__
 * __AssignToExecutableSubcommands__: only valid when used in [Interceptor](../Extensibility/interceptors.md) methods.

+The NamedAttribute is a subclass of OptionAttribute, provided for those who prefer

 ## Example